This post on the best backpacks for long-term travelers was last updated in July 2018.

 There are probably 100 companies out there making backpacks, but a lot of those you can ignore because they’re not making travel packs.
 Based on my 20 years of travel and testing loads of them for Practical Travel Gear, here are my “don’t have to think about it” picks for brands you can trust.
 Many come in versions for women.

 Eagle Creek – lifetime “no matter what” warranty, sterling reputation for quality, constant innovation.
 Check out the Loche or Rincon models for long-term travel.
 If you want wheels and the ability to check one bag when needed, the Morphus model pictured here is pretty cool.

 Gregory – Another one with a lifetime warranty making durable, well-designed packs.
 I especially like their Savant packs that are light as a hiking pack, but open in the front in a U shape to get to your stuff.

-Deuter – You don’t see this label in the U.S. a whole lot, but this German brand is all over the backs of Europeans.
+Deuter – You don’t see this travel backpack label in the U.S. a whole lot, but this German brand is all over the backs of Europeans.
 I like their Transit 65 pack if you’ll make use of the detachable daypack and it’s under $200.

-Kelty – The cheapo traveler’s best friend, Kelty packs are well-made and rugged, but retail for $100 or more less than many competitor’s models.
+Kelty – The cheapo traveler’s best friend, Kelty travel packs are well-made and rugged, but retail for $100 or more less than many competitor’s models.
 Find the beloved Redwing one at close-out prices or check out the more expensive Lakota line.

 What backpack have you taken around the world, across cobblestones, through crowded markets, up stairs, and down dirt paths?
 How did it do?